-- US Dollar Index (DXY) heading towards 2019 high
+- US Dollar Index (DXY) in search of direction

-US Dollar Index (DXY) Daily Chart (reaching for 2019 highs)
+US Dollar Index (DXY) Daily Chart (rangebound for now)

 For all the charts we looked at, check out the video above…

 Whether you are a new or an experienced trader, DailyFX has several resources available to help you; indicator for tracking trader sentiment, quarterly trading forecasts, analytical and educational webinars held daily, and trading guides to help you improve trading performance.

 You can follow Paul on Twitter at @PaulRobinsonFX

 DailyFX provides forex news and technical analysis on the trends that influence the global currency markets.